larryfox/order-management/README.md

 Add an OrderStatus table so status could be kept track of in chronological order.
 Currently only the latest status is known.

-Add an OrderShipping table, so orders could be split into multiple shipments
+Add an OrderShipping table so orders could be split into multiple shipments

 Properly defined response objects